Welcome to my webpage!

 Blazar multimessenger emission

-Narrow Line Seyfert 1 Galaxies
+(previously BSc on: Narrow Line Seyfert 1 Galaxies)

 MeV blazars